graycenw/academic-kickstart/content/authors/admin/_index.md

 user_groups: []
 highlight_name: false
 ---
-I'm a biochemistry research assistant in the [Liu lab](https://www.colorado.edu/lab/liu/) at the University of Colorado Boulder, where I'm currently studying the cell signaling processes that control cell motility in epithelial cells.
-I'm getting ready to head to the University of California, Santa Cruz this fall to pursue a master's degree in Science Communication.
+I'm a science writer and podcaster trying to develop my skills and hone my writerly vibes as a student in the [Science Communication Masters Program](https://scicom.ucsc.edu/) at the University of California, Santa Cruz.
+I used to be a doctoral student and a research assistant in the [Liu lab](https://www.colorado.edu/lab/liu/) in the [Department of Biochemistry](https://www.colorado.edu/biochemistry/) at the University of Colorado Boulder, where I studied the cell signaling processes that control cell movement in skin cells.
+I slithered away from there with my PhD in May of 2021.

-I host and produce [Buffs Talk Science](https://buffstalkscience.com/), a podcast about science from CU Boulder and Beyond, and serve as editor in chief at the [Science Buffs](https://sciencebuffs.org/tag/graycen-wheeler/) STEM blog.
-I'm good at crossword puzzles and tabletop RPGs but bad at roller skating and beekeeping.
+While at CU, I hosted and produced [Buffs Talk Science](https://buffstalkscience.com/), a podcast about science from CU Boulder and beyond, and served as editor in chief at the [Science Buffs](https://sciencebuffs.org/tag/graycen-wheeler/) STEM blog.
+My first internship via UCSC is with the communications team at SLAC National Accelerator Laboratory at Stanford.

+In my personal life, I'm good at crossword puzzles and tabletop RPGs but bad at roller skating and beekeeping.
+I like action movies with a lot of feelings in them.
+I have a cat named Helo Wheeler – a handsome but reserved individual.
+He does not have a website at this time.